 Thought leadership is a tested concept that works.
 But the tactics behind this strategy have changed.
-So what should you know about thought leadership as it is today?
-Let's look at the top thought leadership trends that impact strategy and how you need to respond to these trends.
+So what should you know about thought leadership as it's used today?
+Let's look at the top thought leadership trends and how you need to respond to these trends.

 What You Need to Know About Thought Leadership Strategy